Terms and Conditions for Users

 3. Application for Calls

-3.3 By submitting an application, you grant to BBMRI-ERIC a revocable and non-exclusive licence to reproduce, modify, prepare derivative works of and otherwise use and disclose the content for the purposes of evaluating the research proposal and assessing the feasibility of conducting the proposed research at the requested facility.
-In addition, you grant to BBMRI-ERIC a perpetual and irrevocable licence to store a copy of the research proposal for its records.
+3.3 By submitting an application, Users grants to BBMRI-ERIC and the Service Provider a revocable and non-exclusive licence to reproduce, modify, prepare derivative works of and otherwise use and disclose the content for the purposes of evaluating the research proposal and assessing the feasibility of conducting the proposed research at the requested facility.
+In addition, Users grant to BBMRI-ERIC a perpetual and irrevocable licence to store a copy of the research proposal for its records.

 3.4 BBMRI-ERIC will use its reasonable endeavours to keep research applications and proposals confidential and will only disclose research proposals to those third parties for whom it considers access reasonably necessary to perform the evaluation or where required by law.